Big Algebra in Type $A$ for the Coordinate Ring of the Matrix Space: Introduction

 The approach outlined above has an advantage of considering big algebras of all polynomial representations of $\mathfrak{gl}_n$ simultaneously.
 Besides that, our proof of commutativity relies only on direct calculations and thus, avoids the use of more complicated constructions such as the Feigin--Frenkel center.

-Using the explicit formulas we can give a more explicit description of the big algebra $\mathscr{B}(m\varpi_1)$ for any positive integer $m$ (Proposition \ref{prop:big_alg_sym_power_descr}).
-Here $\varpi_1$ is the first fundamental weight of $\mathfrak{g}=\mathfrak{gl}_{n}$ which corresponds to the $n$-dimensional vector representation $V(\varpi_1)$ of $\mathfrak{gl}_{n}$.
-In particular, $V(m\varpi_1)$ is isomorphic to the $m$-th symmetric power $S^m(V(\varpi_1))$.
-This description allows us to prove purely algebraically the following fact, which is essentially equivalent to a specific case\footnote{Namely, the case $(\mathrm{A}_n,m\varphi_1)$ in Panyushev's notation.} of a conjecture of Panyushev, see \cite[Conjecture 6.2]{Panyushev}.
-This result was first established geometrically by Hausel \cite[Eq.
-(4.3)]{Hausel} using the technique of \emph{fixed point schemes} from \cite{Hausel_Rychlewicz}.
+Using the formulas for generators of big algebra, we can give a more explicit description of the big algebra $\mathscr{B}(m\varpi_1)$ for any positive integer $m$ (Proposition~\ref{prop:big_alg_sym_power_descr} and Theorem~\ref{thm:big_sym_power_gen_rel}).
+Here~$\varpi_1$ is the first fundamental weight of $\mathfrak{g}=\mathfrak{gl}_{n}$ which corresponds to the $n$-dimensional vector representation $V(\varpi_1)$.
+The representation $V(m\varpi_1)$ is isomorphic to the $m$-th symmetric power~$S^m(V(\varpi_1))$.